chamaeleonidae/api/docs/apis/search.md

 #### Options:

 - `query` (optional): Specifies a pre-filled query string to assist users in formulating their inquiries.
-If prefilled as a question, it will also trigger the AI to generate an aswer.
+If pre-filled as a question, it will also trigger the AI to generate an aswer.

 - `placeholder` (optional): Sets a custom placeholder text within the HelpBar, guiding users on what they can search for or ask.